v2fly/v2fly-github-io/docs/en_US/config/protocols/blackhole.md

 > `type`: "http" | "none"

-When `type` is `"none"` (default value), Blackhole will close the connection directly.
-When `type` is `"http"`, Blackhole will send back a simple HTTP 403 packet and then close the connection.
+If `type` is set to `"none"` (default), Blackhole will close the connection directly.
+If `type` is set to `"http"`, Blackhole will reply with a simple HTTP 403 Forbidden response and then close the connection.